UB-Mannheim/RaiseWikibase/README.md

 ## Acknowledgments

-This work was funded by the Ministry of Science, Research and Arts of Baden-Württemberg through the project [Business and Economics Research Data Center Baden-Württemberg](https://www.berd-bw.de).
+This work was funded by the Ministry of Science, Research and Arts of Baden-Württemberg through the project [Business and Economics Research Data Center Baden-Württemberg (BERD@BW)](https://www.berd-bw.de).

 We thank [Jesper Zedlitz](https://github.com/jze) for his experiments explained at [the FactGrid blog](https://blog.factgrid.de/archives/2013) and for his open source code [wikibase-insert](https://github.com/jze/wikibase-insert).